現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Answer19:

-Question20: There is not enough space in the documents.
+Question20: The space in the form is insufficient.
 What should I do?

 Answer20:

-Question21: Can I complete the forms in my own language?
+Question21: Can I fill out the forms in my own language?
 If my supporting documents (original copies) are not in Japanese, do I need to attach Japanese translations?

 Answer21: